webyda/skick/README.md

 and will receive updates just the same as if it had been added when the actor was spawned.

 ### Receiving Notifications
-When an actor ceases to operate (that it stops processing messages), the sentinel task will produce a message depending on how this came to be.
+When an actor ceases to operate (stops processing messages), the sentinel task will produce a message the contents of which depends on how this came to be.
 The message will follow the schema
 ```python
 {